More evacuations as Canary Islands fire out of control

 DESIREE MARTIN, AFP

-On the northwestern flank of the blaze, flames have risen as high as 50 metres (160 feet), preventing ground crew from getting near or water-dropping aircraft from flying above.
+On the northwestern flank of the blaze, flames have risen as high as 50 metres (160 feet), preventing ground crew from getting near or water-dropping aircraft from flying above, the emergency services spokeswoman said.

+She added around 100 people had been "confined" to the cultural centre of Artenara, unable to leave this village in the disaster zone as all possible evacuation roads were too dangerous to take.

+Spain has flown military transport planes to Gran Canaria to send soldiers to help fight the blaze.

-More than 700 firefighters and other ground crew and 14 water-dropping helicopters and planes were working on bringing the blaze under control on Monday.
+Altogether, more than 700 firefighters and other ground crew and 14 water-dropping helicopters and planes were working on controlling the blaze, which has destroyed 6,000 hectares, according to emergency services.

+The fire broke out on Saturday afternoon, days after another wildfire in the same region forced the evacuation of hundreds.

 he fire has forced the evacuation of several villages